Sublinearity of the number of semi-infinite branches for geometric random trees: Models and sublinearity results

-Note that thanks to the link between the Last-Passage Percolation model and the TASEP (Totally Asymmetric Simple Exclusion Process) more precise results are known about semi-infinite geodesics of the Directed LPP Tree: see \cite{C3}.
+In the case of exponential weights, the LPP model is deeply linked to the Totally Asymmetric Simple Exclusion Process (TASEP).
+As a consequence, more precise results exist about semi-infinite geodesics of the Directed LPP Tree: see \cite{C3}.